MinorJinx/WebsiteTextClassifier/README.md

 This project was created to classify the text found within news websites.
 The primary website used is the light-weight version of cnn: http://lite.cnn.io/en

-This makes scraping the data very easy as the texts are found within <p> tags.
+This makes scraping the data very easy as the texts are found within paragraph tags.